 Your surgeon will cut into your chest during your operation, and they will insert instruments to make the small interior cuts or make lesions on your heart tissue.
 Depending on the type of maze procedure you have, your surgeon may use tiny video cameras or robotic arms to help perform the operation.

 What Happens After My Surgical Ablation?

 After maze surgery, you will probably have to stay in the intensive care unit of your hospital.
 After, you may need to stay up to 5 days in a regular hospital room.
 There the staff will monitor your heartbeat and recovery.

 Open-heart surgery will take the longest to recover from.
 It can take many weeks to heal.
 If you have a minimally invasive surgical ablation, you may have a quicker recovery than with open-heart surgery.
 You should be able to leave the hospital in 2 to 4 days.
 You can go back to normal activity after a few weeks.

 For about a month after whichever surgery you have, don’t take very hot showers.
 Avoid soaking in a bath or whirlpool tub.
 Your surgical wounds may itch or feel numb or tight.
 You may have chest discomfort for a few weeks as your body heals.
 If you notice signs of infection around your wounds, such as redness, fever, swelling, or heat, call your doctor.

 It may take a few months for your heartbeat to be normal again after your surgical ablation.
 Your doctor will monitor your heartbeat to check how you’re doing.
-At first, you’ll see her a few weeks after your surgery.
-Then you will see her for checkups every few months for the first year.
-You should see her once a year after that.
+At first, you’ll see them a few weeks after your surgery.
+Then you will see them for checkups every few months for the first year.
+You should see them once a year after that.